norairlabs/docs-norairlabs-com/README.md

 To run the documentation site locally, use the following command:
     ```
     npm run start
     ```

 This will start a local development server and open the documentation site in your default web browser.
 Any changes you make to the source files will be reflected live.

+### Running the Documentation Remotely

+To run the documentation site remotely, use the following command:
+    ```
+    npm run start -- --host 0.0.0.0
+    ```

+This will start a local development server and open the documentation site in your default web browser.
+Any changes you make to the source files will be reflected live.